-At a minimum, the ICO must complete one full set of the ICMP Compliance Checklist for Internal Compliance Officers every six months.
-Copies of the checklist may be obtained at the Division's website at www.colorado.gov/enforcement/gaming.
+2. At a minimum, the ICO must complete one full set of the ICMP Compliance Checklist for Internal Compliance Officers every six months.
+Copies of the checklist may be obtained at the Division's website athttps://sbg.colorado.gov/ico-information-gaming.
 Determine if the most recent version of the ICO checklist is being used.

 3. The ICO must prepare a report summarizing each noncompliance issue noted during the completion of the ICO checklists.
 This report must include the ICO's recommended corrective action plan for each noncompliant item.
 The report is submitted to the casino's management for review and response.
 The General Manager, who is responsible for the implementation of the corrective action must sign the Statement of Compliance Checklist.
 The review completed for the period of January - June is due to the Division by July 31, and the review for July - December is due to the Division by January 31 of each year.
 A report must be submitted even if no violation occurred.
-Instructions for completing the ICMP Compliance Checklists for designated ICO.
+Instructions for completing the ICMP Compliance Checklists for Internal Compliance Officers and submitting the ICO report are located on the Division's website.
+Ensure the submissions are complete, timely and have the appropriate signatures.